Night of the Demons (1988 film): Critical response

-On the review aggregator website Rotten Tomatoes, Night of the Demons holds a 36% approval rating, based on 11 critic reviews, with an average rating of 4.80/10.
+On the review aggregator website Rotten Tomatoes, Night of the Demons holds a 56% approval rating, based on 16 critic reviews, with an average rating of 5.7/10.
 The Washington Post criticized the film as "a convergence of stereotypes ... and cliche's".
 The New York Times reported that "the cleverest thing about Night of the Demons is its advertising campaign" and that it "is stupid; it is sexist; at 89 minutes it feels unforgivably long".

 Cinematical wrote that "while not particularly original, Tenney's film is definitely entertaining if you're into the whole 'teens wander into an isolated locale and die horrible deaths' subgenre of horror".
 HorrorNews.net called Night of the Demons one of the 80's great legacies in horror".
 DVD Talk praised the film's 2004 DVD release, but stated that the director and producer commentary was "seemingly stodgy".
-Dread Central called the film as fun and lively.
+Dread Central called the film fun and lively.
 Bloody Disgusting praised the film's DVD release, calling it "the perfect DVD for all fans of this lost era: 'The Eighties Horror Film'".
 W. Scott Poole of PopMatters called it "truly original" and wrote that the film blends elements of slasher films and zombie films.